 that I feel a lot of people unfortunately and unfairly associate with the idea of

-a missionary because for far too long, that was
+a missionary because for far too long, that

 what a missionary was.
-So if I am a missionary, but not that kind of missionary, where does that
+So if I am a missionary, but not

 leave me?